Biographies | Show notes | Subscribe on Apple Podcasts | Other listening options

 Motherless Child opens as Charles Wakefield, Jr. listens to his sister, Vanessa, sing.
 He is calm and unbothered, until the sun starts to set and he realizes it’s about to get dark in Greenville, SC.
 He gets out of town before the sun goes down, and begins to tell his life story.

 His mother leaves him and takes his siblings away to Florida.
-His beloved grandparents die, leaving him only with an alcoholic father who takes him to illegal bars.
+His beloved grandparents die, leaving him with only an alcoholic father who takes him to illegal bars.
 Wakefield finds a new life when he marries and has a daughter, but he quickly lets it unravel as he repeats his father’s mistakes.
 Before long, he ends up on Death Row, leaving behind the rest of his loved ones, people who die one by one as he sits behind bars.
 Given a chance to clear his name, Wakefield promises God he won’t stop working to prove his innocence.